 SPIN Funding Database

-SPIN is a comprehensive funding opportunities database.1 UNC researchers, administrators, postdocs, and students can search over 40,000 funding opportunities from more than 10,000 federal, public, non-profit, and private sponsors.
+SPIN is a comprehensive database containing over 40,000 funding opportunities from more than 10,000 federal, public, non-profit, and private sponsors.
 Registered users can set up and save search preferences, sign up for email notifications, organize and export funding searches and funding opportunities.

 - Click Sign In in the top right corner of the page.